Qt Quick for Android Studio Projects

 Signal listeners

-The QtQuickViewContent class offers a connectSignalListener() and disconnectSignalListener() methods which are used to connect and disconnect a signal listener/s between a signal/s that is/are declared in the QML component root object.
+The QtQuickViewContent class offers a connectSignalListener() and disconnectSignalListener() methods which are used to connect and disconnect signal listener between signals that are declared in the QML component root object.
 The QtQuickViewContent.connectSignalListener() returns a unique signal listener id which we store and use later to identify and disconnect the listener.

 Here we connect a signal listener to the onClicked() signal of the QML component.